 Gwent Police has a strong commitment to valuing difference and encouraging inclusivity - both within our organisation and through the service we provide.
 One of the ways that we can ensure we deliver a service that meets the needs of the public is to have a workforce that reflects our communities.
 This means ensuring that we attract, recruit and retain a diverse workforce.

-As part of our equality duty set out in the Equality Act 2010, Gwent Police has a responsibility to remove any disadvantages experienced by people with ‘protected characteristics’ (this means gender, race, religion, disability, age, sexual orientation, gender identity, pregnancy and maternity and marriage and civil partnership).
+As part of our equality duty set out in the Equality Act 2010, Gwent Police has a responsibility to remove any disadvantages experienced by people with ‘protected characteristics’ (this means sex, race, religion, disability, age, sexual orientation, gender reassignment, pregnancy and maternity and marriage and civil partnership).
 We aim to achieve this through engagement with our diverse communities and through positive action initiatives.

 When it comes to recruitment, this means that we need to understand any barriers to joining the police for people that share protected characteristics and work to remove them.
 It also means that we need to understand the demographic of our workforce (for example, how many ethnic minority officers that we have) and if numbers are lower than they should be, work to change this.